It takes data to do a data cleanse right

-For any data automation project, whether you are looking to do data cleanse, normalization, enrichment, or segmentation, you need 3 key tools: rules, connectors, and reference data.
+For any data automation project, whether you’re looking to do a data cleanse, normalization, enrichment, or segmentation, you need 3 key tools: rules, connectors, and reference data.

 Rules are the robots.
 Rules perform the repetitive task of searching for data then perform the prescribed data transformation.
 Openprise Data Rules does exactly that.
-There is much to discuss about the nuances of rules, but that’s a topic for another day.
+There’s much to discuss about the nuances of rules, you can learn more here.

 For continuous automation, you need connectors to extract data from sources systems, like Salesforce.
 The connectors also push processed data back into the source systems, or to other systems like reporting tools.
 Openprise offers a growing list of connectors as well.

 3. Reference Data

 The piece that is often overlooked is reference data.
 Reference data is the content for the rules to automate.
 If you break down the most common data automation use cases down to the lowest task level, they involve 3 common steps: